ShambhaviSarin/CI-CD-using-Kubernetes/README.md

 # CI-CD-using-Kubernetes
-Building a basic repository which triggers CI/CD pipelines on push to a branch
+Building a basic Golang repository which triggers CI/CD pipelines on push to a branch